 There are SO many different ideas in the Disney Cruise Fish Extender Facebook group - I highly recommend joining that if you're thinking about doing a FE group on your cruise.

-Q: How do I keep all of this organized?
+Q: How do I keep the gifts organized?

 For items that were too big for the bags, sticky notes work.
 Same method: label with name, cabin number, and cabin location on the ship.

 I'd recommend planning for at least an extra suitcase to carry fish extender and pixie dust gifts (more on that in a minute).
 Remember - you're not only taking things on the ship, but you'll be carrying a lot of gifts home as well.